catalinaescalona/greendevs/FINAL_REPORT.md

     * Trello, Zoom, iMessage
     * GitHub, Markdown, Terminal, VS Code
 * Deployed site and database to the web using Render
-* Fully completed routes with html and css include: home page, log in page, sign up page, create a poll page, and vote on a poll page.
+* Fully completed routes with html and css include:
+    * home page, log in page, sign up page
+    * create a poll page, and vote on a poll page.
-* (input remaining completed items here)

 Project Tasks Remaining:
-* (input remaining implementations here)
 * Complete route with html and css to summarize votes for a user immediately after submitting a poll
 * Complete route with html and css to summarize a poll immediately after it is created
 * Set up the ability to add a poll title